 For over 35 years the Leupold plant has been in its present location, an impressive 150,000 square foot building situated on 24 acres in an industrial park in Beaverton, Oregon, USA.
 There is a small display of historic Leupold scope models in their reception area, some of which we recognized--we are getting old.
 The hallways, cafeteria and public areas of this facility are decorated with landscape photographs taken by Leupold employees and many fine big game trophies.
 Clearly they are outdoorsmen and hunters at Leupold.

-This is one of the differences between the people who make Leupold scopes and the people who make scopes over seas.
+This is one of the differences between the people who make Leupold scopes and the people who make scopes overseas.
 Most Leupold employees are hunters and recreational shooters and use Leupold scopes themselves.
 They know from personal experience how a good scope should work and what it does.
-The people assembling scopes over seas, in the main, have never owned a firearm or gone hunting in their entire lives.
-It is impossible for the average working person to do so in many European and most Asian countries.
-There is no way that they can truly understand, or judge the usefulness of, the products they are building.
+The people assembling scopes in Europe and Asia, in the main, have never owned a firearm or gone hunting in their entire lives.
+It is impossible for the average working person to do so in most European and Asian countries.
+There is no way that they can truly understand, or judge the usefulness of the products they are building.

 After getting signed-in and issued visitors badges and safety glasses (the latter are required in some of the production areas) we were ready to begin our tour.
 Pat and Wade Stevens, Hunting & Shooting Market Specialist at Leupold, showed us around the facility in a leisurely, but organized, manner.

-We toured the business and office areas, the factory floor where the aluminum scope tubes and parts and mounts are made, the tool shop, the quality assurance/product testing lab, the optical lab, and the final assembly area.
-We walked through the cafeteria and the outdoor patio, and visited the 100 yard indoor range.
-During the tour we were free to talk with employees, ask questions, and swap stories--all of which we did.
+We toured the business and office areas, the factory floor where the aluminum scope tubes and parts and mounts are made, the tool shop, the quality assurance/product testing lab, the optical lab and the final assembly area.
+We walked through the cafeteria, the outdoor patio and visited the 100 yard indoor range.
+During the tour we were free to talk freely with employees, ask questions and swap stories--all of which we did.

-Leupold hydro-forms and then machines (mostly on computer controlled lathes, mills, etc. made by Index of Germany--the best in the world) their scope tubes, adjustment turrets, and internal scope parts from aircraft quality aluminum.
-They are the biggest consumers of aluminum in the state, and they recycle aluminum shavings literally by the truckload.
-Most parts of a Leupold scope start out as bar or tube stock of various diameters, depending on the intended final application.
+Leupold hydro-forms and then machines (mostly on computer controlled lathes, mills, etc. made by Index of Germany--the best in the world) their scope tubes, adjustment turrets and internal scope parts from aircraft quality aluminum.
+They are the biggest consumers of aluminum in the state and they recycle aluminum shavings literally by the truckload.
+Most parts of a Leupold scope start out as bar stock of various diameters, depending on the intended final application.